freelife2010/DemoProject/ReactFrontend/frontend/README.md

 #### Installation For Production

-To generate a production build of Ginger Health web, run the following commands:
+To generate a production build of Test web, run the following commands:

 ```
 npm install